 |---|---|---|

-| 1 | Bank Loans | Traditional loans from financial institutions |
+| 1 | Bank Loans | Traditional loans from financial institutions.
+Best if you have strong credit. |

-| 2 | SBA-Guaranteed Loans | Loans backed by the U.S. Small Business Administration |
+| 2 | SBA-Guaranteed Loans | Loans backed by the U.S. Small Business Administration.
+Lower risk for lenders. |

-| 3 | Government Grants | Non-repayable funds from federal or local programs |
+| 3 | Government Grants | Non-repayable funds from federal or local programs.
+Highly competitive but powerful. |

-| 4 | Venture Capital | Investment from firms seeking high-growth potential |
+| 4 | Venture Capital | Investment from firms seeking high-growth potential.
+Often for tech startups. |

-| 5 | Angel Investors | Individuals investing in early-stage businesses |
+| 5 | Angel Investors | Individuals investing in early-stage businesses.
+Can also provide mentorship. |

-| 6 | Friends and Family | Informal funding from personal connections |
+| 6 | Friends and Family | Informal funding from personal connections.
+Quick but can strain relationships. |

-| 7 | Crowdfunding | Raising small amounts from many people online |
+| 7 | Crowdfunding | Raising small amounts from many people online.
+Great for creative projects. |

-| 8 | Personal | Using your own savings or assets to fund the business |
+| 8 | Personal Funds | Using your own savings or assets.
+Full control but higher personal risk. |

-๐งต Real-Life Example: Maya’s Mobile Tailoring Service
+🧵 Real-Life Example: Maya’s Mobile Tailoring Service

 Maya, a skilled tailor in Queens, wanted to launch a mobile tailoring service for busy professionals.
 She had the skills, the van, and a loyal client base—but needed $10,000 to upgrade her equipment and build a booking website.

-๐ก How Maya Explored Her Funding Options
+💡 How Maya Explored Her Funding Options:

 - Bank Loan?
 Too slow and rigid for her timeline.